- Applying to study

 Australian permanent residents and New Zealand citizens

-If you are an Australian permanent resident or New Zealand citizen and you become an Australian citizen before census date, you must present your original citizenship certificate to a Student Central or forward a certified copy of your citizenship certificate to Enrolments and Student Finance, Locked Bag 1797, Penrith NSW 2751.
+If you are an Australian permanent resident or New Zealand citizen and you become an Australian citizen before census date, you must present your original citizenship certificate to a Student Central or forward a certified copy of your citizenship certificate to Enrolments, Locked Bag 1797, Penrith NSW 2751.

 This must be done before the census date to be eligible for HECS-HELP.